in Legal Success

 Stronger Market Power

-In a horizontal merger, the emerging business will gain a higher market share and gain the power to influence prices.
+In a horizontal merger, the emerging business will gain a higher market share and the power to influence prices.
 Vertical mergers also lead to higher market power as the company will have more control over the supply chain and thus avoid external shocks in supply.

 Tax benefits are examined where one company earns significant taxable income while the other suffers tax losses.
 The company’s acquisition with tax losses enables the acquirer to use the tax losses to reduce its tax liability.
 However, mergers aren’t usually done just for tax benefits.

-MGC Legal defines the objectives of its clients primarily in mergers and acquisitions, spin-off, downsizing, joint venture and restructuring.
-It identifies legal issues that vary depending on factors such as whether the agreement is amicable or not.
+MGC Legal defines the objectives of its clients primarily in mergers and acquisitions, spin-offs, split-offs, leveraged buyouts, downsizing, joint ventures, and restructuring.
+It identifies legal issues that vary depending on factors by applying its checks and balances relying on the unique experience of its members accumulated over the years, such as whether the agreement is amicable or not.